Andrercouto/SeazoneCase/README.md

 ### Part 2 - Data Analysis and Business Inteligence

 Once the Data is modeled, the next step is solving the problems presented on the [case description](https://github.com/Andrercouto/SeazoneCase/blob/main/references/seazone_code_challenge.pdf).
-In order to keep the problem's solutions data a [new folder](https://github.com/Andrercouto/SeazoneCase/tree/main/Scripts/ProblemSolving) was created.
+In order to keep the problem solutions data a [new folder](https://github.com/Andrercouto/SeazoneCase/tree/main/Scripts/ProblemSolving) was created.

 #### Problem 1